hermilocap/PosTaggingMixtec-Spanish/README.md

 The application is capable of generating synthetic text labels in the Mixtec language using GPT-4 and GPT-4O.
 The tagged text generated is a useful resource for the development of technologies for other languages ​​with low digital resources, development of automatic translation systems, voice recognition, among other tools.
 # Installation
-1.-Generate the environment using python -m venv env
+1. Generate the environment using python -m venv env

-2.-Install the libraries from the archive using python -m pip install -r requirements.txt
+2. Install the libraries from the archive using python -m pip install -r requirements.txt